 PSC Motors

-Permanent Split Capacitor (PSC) motors are traditional AC induction motors commonly found in HVAC systems.
-These motors operate at a fixed speed and are less energy-efficient compared to ECM motors.
-However, they are reliable, durable, and generally less expensive.
-PSC motors are often used in applications where precise control or variable speed capabilities are not necessary.
+Permanent Split Capacitor (PSC) motors run at a fixed speed.
+They are less efficient than ECM motors but are reliable, durable, and less expensive.
+Common in older systems and applications where variable speed is not needed.

 Expansion Valves

-Expansion valves are responsible for precisely controlling the flow of refrigerant into the evaporator coil.
-These valves regulate the refrigerant’s pressure and temperature as it enters, ensuring efficient heat transfer and cooling.
-Expansion valves allow for precise system adjustment and play a crucial role in maintaining optimal operating conditions.
+Expansion valves control the flow of refrigerant into the evaporator coil, regulating pressure and temperature for efficient heat transfer.
+They allow precise system adjustment and are critical for maintaining optimal operating conditions.

 Check Valves